Best CBD Beers

 With a brand name like Green Times, you know High Flyer will bring the hemp in a major way.
 Speaking of a high flyer, you might have to be one to enjoy this beer.
 This company is based out of England.
 Not that you needed another reason to visit there, but now you have a CBD beer to try!

 This light-alcohol session IPA has an amazing balance of lime, mango and other tropical flavors.
 It helps cut the bitterness of the 10mg CBD present in the can.
 They do note that their products are made with full spectrum hemp.
 That means there is some THC in the formula, however Green Times ensures their High Flyer has 0.3% THC or less.

 Full spectrum hemp extract is a more potent serving of CBD because it contains other naturally occurring terpenes and cannabinoids found in hemp.
 You can get those same benefits, minus the THC, with broad spectrum hemp extract.
-Check out our extensive catalog of THC-free Joy Organics CBD products.
+Check out our extensive catalog of 0.0% THC Joy Organics CBD products.

 CBD beer is in its infancy, and San Diego, California-based Outbound Brewing is having a blast experimenting.
 They’ve already tried numerous small batches of CBD beer that were all met with tremendous fanfare.
 This rising SoCal brand has three staple beer profiles that they divide into three different types of beverages.

 - Blood Orange Haze – Bold citrus flavor.